 29. Sustainable Outdoor Decor

-Sustainability extends even to the outdoor living.
+Sustainability extends even to outdoor living.
 Furniture for patios from recycled materials, solar lighting, rainwater harvesting, and drought-tolerant landscaping are fads.
 Outdoor kitchens and lounges are intended to complement natural surroundings with earth-friendly materials.

 30. Adaptations in Multi-Generational Living